Mt. Gassan (summer skiing)

 summary

-Contrary to the idea that skiing is a winter-only sport, Gassan has a rare ski resort where the ski season begins in the spring and can be skied into the summer.
+Contrary to the notion that skiing is only a winter sport, Mt.
+Gassan has a rare ski resort where the ski season begins in the spring and you can ski right into summer

-Fans who have been waiting for the ski resort to open in the spring come from all over the country and enjoy killing two birds with one stone by warming up their cold bodies at the Shizu Onsen at the foot of the mountain.
+Fans who have been waiting for the ski resort to open in the spring are visiting from all over the country, and they are also able to warm up their cold bodies at Shizu Onsen at the foot of the mountain, killing two birds with one stone

-From the end of the ski season onwards, Mt.
-Gassan is crowded with people who come looking for the magnificent scenery and fields of alpine plants.
+From the end of the ski season, Mt.
+Gassan also seems to be bustling with visitors seeking the magnificent scenery and fields of alpine flowers

-No matter when you visit Sacred Mountain Gassan in any of the three seasons, excluding the midwinter, you are sure to be healed both physically and mentally by the great blessings of nature.
+No matter what season you visit the sacred Mt.
+Gassan, except for the harsh winter, you are sure to be healed both physically and mentally by the blessings of nature

 Other articles